New Mexico Pharmacy Technician Licensing Guide

 How to Become a Pharmacy Tech in New Mexico

-A clear, step-by-step guide to meeting New Mexico’s pharmacy technician licensing requirements and starting your career.
+Step-by-step guide to meeting New Mexico’s pharmacy technician licensing requirements and starting your healthcare career.

 Write your awesome label here.

-If you’re considering a career as a pharmacy technician in New Mexico, it’s important to understand the state’s certification and registration requirements.
-This guide will walk you through everything you need to know—including required training, certification options, and how to register with the New Mexico Board of Pharmacy.
+If you’re considering a career as a pharmacy technician, it’s important to understand the state’s certification and registration requirements.
+This guide will walk you through everything you need to know including required training, certification options, and how to register with the New Mexico Board of Pharmacy.

 New Mexico Board of Pharmacy